LauraMarott/SocialGraphs/Genres.md

 ## Investigation of Genres
 *Return to [HOME](https://lauramarott.github.io/SocialGraphs/)*

-The genres are investigated to see how they relate to the success of a given movie.
+Do you have preferences for what types of movies you like to watch?
+Many people do thus the genres are investigated to see how they relate to the success of a given movie.
 In the dataset one movie can be assigned several genre and therefore each movie can be a part of more genres in the below analyses.
 The investigation here consists of the following parts:
 * Understanding the Genres
 * Wordclouds